fiskaltrust/interface-doc/doc/appendix-de-kassensichv/receipt-case-definitions/receipt-case-definitions.md

 If the cash register can not handle the redemption within a pay item, then it can alternatively use a charge item having `ftChargeItemCase`: `0x4445000000000068`.

 Furthermore for the issuance of multi-purpose vouchers, one can alternatively use a charge item instead of a pay item.
 The `ftChargeItemCase`: `0x4445000000000060` has to be used.

+For all voucher requests you can optionally submit the voucher number.
+It can be sent via `ftPayItemCaseData` or `ftChargeItemCaseData` in JSON format.
+To send, add the key value pair `VoucherNr` e.g. `"ftPayItemCaseData":"{ ..., "VoucherNr":"UAUA91829182HH", ... }"`.